daithiocrualaoich/kolmogorov_smirnov/doc/index.rst

 .. image:: images/n02n021-1.png

-The plot for ``dat/normal_0_2.1.tsv`` is the taller line in this graph.
-Notice, in particular, that the mean is shifted left a lot in comparison to the ``dat/normal_0_2.tsv``.
-See also the chunk of non-overlapping weight on the right hand slope.
+The data for ``dat/normal_0_2.1.tsv`` is the taller density in this graph.
+Notice, in particular, that the mean is shifted left a lot in comparison with ``dat/normal_0_2.tsv``.
+See also the chunks of non-overlapping weight on the left and right hand slopes.

 The difference in means is confirmed by calculation.
-The dataset for ``dat/normal_0_2.tsv`` has mean 0.001973723, whereas the dataset for ``dat/normal_0_2.1.tsv`` a mean of -0.2145779.
-By comparison, the other :math:`N(0, 2)` dataset means are -0.1308625, -0.08537648. and -0.01374325.
+The dataset for ``dat/normal_0_2.tsv`` has mean 0.001973723, whereas the dataset for ``dat/normal_0_2.1.tsv`` has mean -0.2145779.
+By comparison, the other :math:`N(0, 2)` datasets tests have means -0.1308625, -0.08537648, and -0.01374325.

-Looking at the empirical cumulative density functions of the false negative comparison, we see a significant gap between the curves between 0 and 1.
+Looking at the empirical cumulative density functions of the false negative comparison, we see a significant gap between the curves starting near 0.

 .. image:: images/n02n021ecdf-1.png